 4. Use trellises

 Trellises have many valuable decorative and functional purposes.
 They can be used to cover up an unattractive wall, act as a privacy divider, and define a border around your space.
 For small yards, terraces and balconies, plants grow up, instead of out, saving you space.
 They can be versatile depending on your needs, acting as a focal point or as a backdrop.
 They are super easy to install.
+Try designing one online using this BHG tool.
 You can also use trellis material to make decorative shapes like an arch, adding diversity to a space.

 Plants that work well with trellises: